The following settings will be in place at Women’s College from Monday 25 October 2021 until further notice.

 - Notifying College (via Trish Sharp at Reception) if undertaking any essential work or external placement undertaken outside of College

-- Any students given permission by the Principal to work or undertake practicums outside of College are required to undertake weekly surveillance testing.
-They are also to take precautionary measures when returning to College, including hand sanitising, showering and changing clothes, before coming into shared spaces, and to follow all special directions from the Principal.
+- Any students undertaking work or practicums outside of College are required to undertake weekly surveillance testing.
+They are also to take precautionary measures when returning to College, including hand sanitising, showering and changing clothes, before coming into shared spaces.

 - Enhanced cleaning will be done in all common spaces including the dining room